PaulienVa/rugbymatch/exercices/Ex1.md

 In Kotlin we can call that a data class.
 A data class will implicitly have getters for the members as they are public by default.
 It wil also have a `toString()`, `hashCode()`, and `equals()` method.
 Additionally, as we embrace immutability, a data class will also have a `copy()` method.

-Add the keyword `data` before `class` and remove all the overriden functions.
+Add the keyword `data` before `class` and remove all the overridden functions.
 But leave the `isStarting` function.

 **Congratulations!
 You just needed two lines to create a proper class**